abbreviatedman/heroku-deployment-repo/README.md

 },
 ```

-Check your node version by typing in `node --version` on the command line.
-Put that number (minus the "v"!) as the value for `node` in your `engines` object.

 ### Check Out `server.js` If You Like

 Know what you're deploying!
 It's not too complex, but might be a bit different.
 It's always good to see alternate ways to write code and learn from them!

 Note the following deployment-focused change: there's an `|| 3000` at the end of our `PORT` assignment.
 This ensures that if there's no config variable in our deployment, express will still have a port to run on, rather than trying to listen on `undefined`.

-## Testing It Out
+## Testing Before You Deploy

 ### Run Your Server

 First, run `npm start` to make sure it works.
 It should run `node server.js`.
 This command is what will run on your deployed server.

-But it doesn't run it with our dev tools, like `nodemon`, so try `npm run dev`.
-It should run `nodemon server.js` (or whatever you want to run for your own development).
+But it doesn't run it with our dev tools, like `nodemon`, so exit out of that command (Ctrl-C) and try `npm run dev`.
+It should run `nodemon server.js` if you set it up as we did.

 Note that for built-in scripts like `start` and `test`, we just need to write `npm start` or `npm test`, but for our own custom scripts, we'll run `npm run [name of script]`.